 - Attacks on critical infrastructure are shaping up to increase.
 These facilities and services (i.e. water and power distribution) are essential to cities and municipalities and are often armed with obsolete cyber security measures, making them surprisingly soft targets

-- As we touched on in a previous blog post about cyber security for retailers, cyber criminals will continue to target third-party vendors as a way of breaking into larger companies.
+- Cyber criminals will continue to target third-party vendors as a way of breaking into larger companies.
 Smaller vendors often have a lesser cyber security infrastructure in place, making them easier to breach.

 It’s more important now than ever to protect your company’s network and information.
 Here’s to a happy, breach-free 2020!